 Bhutan is in Southern Asia, between China and India.
 The climate varies from tropical in the southern plains, to cool winters and hot summers in central valleys and severe winters and cool summers in the Himalayas.
 The official language is Dzongkha.
 It is related to Sikkimese and more distantly to Tibetan.
 English is taught in schools and is widely spoken.
 The main religions are Buddhism (official) and Hinduism.
 The economy of Bhutan is based on agriculture, forestry, tourism and the sale of hydroelectric power to India.
 Agriculture provides the main livelihood for more than 80 percent of the population.
 Agrarian practices consist largely of subsistence farming and animal husbandry.
 Bhutanese society is primarily influenced by Buddhism.
 Business clothing is typically a lightweight suit in the south, however, Thimphu is more formal.
 It is advisable to dress modestly and to observe and respect local clothing customs.
 The security risk for expatriates in Bhutan is low.
 Risks are mainly those of petty crime, particularly in the border towns.
 Other risks include those related to the poor road safety and driving conditions.
 The use of a local driver is recommended.
 The currency of Bhutan is the Bhutan Ngultrum (BTN).
 Banking is limited.
 Medical facilities are basic.
 Altitude sickness can be a challenge for expatriates and visitors.
 For serious medical treatment, emergency helicopter evacuation to India is usually required.
-The population of Bhutan is 797,800 (2018 est.), while the inflation rate (CPI) is 3.96% for Bhutan as at December 2017.
-For a single Expat, the personal income tax rate in Bhutan is progressive up to 25%.
+The population of Bhutan is 797,800 (2018 est.), while the inflation rate (CPI) is 1.2% for Bhutan as at July 2018.
+Xpatulator Hypothetical Tax for Bhutan is based on the current personal income tax rates which are progressive up to 25%.

 Cost Of Living